FernandoBuGu/BMRF_thesis/README.md

   complet:all subsets and integrated together (111,390 after removing duplicates)

- Results that I considered (columns in Results.txt): mean AUC among all GO terms for which prediction was possible within those in the train set.
+ Results that I considered (columns in Results.txt): mean AUC among all GO terms for which prediction was possible within those in the train set;
- GOs with AUC: # GO terms for which prediction was possible within those in the train set.
+ GOs with AUC: # GO terms for which prediction was possible within those in the train set;
- sd_AUCs: sdeviation
+ sd_AUCs: sdeviation;
- no.go.above.AUC80. # GO terms for which AUC>80%
+ no.go.above.AUC80. # GO terms for which AUC>80%;
- no.unnanotated.prots. #labels that were not included in the train set. total.prots in the network total.predicted.go. #GO terms for which prediction was made using bmrf.R.
+ no.unnanotated.prots. #labels that were not included in the train set;
+ total.prots in the network;
+ total.predicted.go. #GO terms for which prediction was made using bmrf.R.
 Only for those in test set, AUC was computed.